MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 Disgruntled and former employees are a threat to network security.
 We recommend using the following policy regarding employees:

-• Conduct pre-employment background investigations.
+* Conduct pre-employment background investigations.

-- Expect “revenge” from disgruntled employees and former employees.
+- Expect "revenge" from disgruntled employees and former employees.

 - Make sure that you inactivate all associated Windows accounts and passwords when an employee leaves.
 For reporting purposes, do not delete users.